Removing Popular Faces in Curve Arrangements: Abstract

 \section{Abstract}

-A face in a curve arrangement is called \emph {popular} if it is bounded by the same curve multiple times.
-Motivated by the automatic generation of curved nonogram puzzles, we investigate possibilities to eliminate popular faces in an arrangement by inserting a single additional curve.
-This turns out to be already \NP-hard; however, we present a probabilistic \FPT-approach in the number of such faces.
+\looseness=-1 A face in a curve arrangement is called \emph {popular} if it is bounded by the same curve multiple times.
+Motivated by the automatic generation of curved nonogram puzzles, we investigate possibilities to eliminate \newtext{the} popular faces in an arrangement by inserting a single additional curve.
+This turns out to be\cutout{\ already} \NP-hard; however, \newtext{it becomes tractable when the number of popular faces is small:} We present a probabilistic \FPT-approach in the number of \newtext{popular} \removedtext{such} faces.